 Why Is a Monthly Budget a Good Idea?

-A monthly budget allows you to keep track of your income and expenses, plan your spending and make informed decisions about money.
+A monthly budget allows you to keep track of your income and expenses, plan your spending and make informed money decisions.

-When you have a clear picture of what your commitments are, you can prioritise what you spend your money on so that essential bills are always paid every month.
+When you have a clear picture of your commitments, you can prioritise what you spend your money on so that essential bills are always paid every month.

 In this way, you should have enough money to last for the whole month, avoiding days leading up to payday when your funds are dwindling.

-A monthly budget can also help you identify how much money, however little, you can save a month.
-Over time, you can enjoy the satisfaction of seeing your nest egg grow, knowing that you always have a financial buffer to fall back on.
+A monthly budget can also help you identify how much money, however little you can save a month.
+Then, over time, you can enjoy the satisfaction of seeing your nest egg grow, knowing that you always have a financial buffer to fall back on.

 It can also help with long-term planning, for example, saving for a once-in-a-lifetime holiday or allocating how much you can put in your pension every month.